 - 20% mentoring, where other leaders share their expertise

-Most business schools agree this mix of learning methodologies matches the mindset of most leaders, who’d prefer autonomy and responsibility over sitting in a classroom learning how to lead.
-Experiences can help them form new ideas and strategies themselves, and allow them to test them in the wild.
+Most business schools agree that this mix of learning methodologies matches the mindset of most leaders, who’d prefer autonomy and responsibility over sitting in a classroom learning how to lead.
+However, not all experiences are created equally.

-For high potential leaders, or those early in their careers, you could consider rotational programs.
-This is where employees spend time with different departments, learning a variety of leadership skills and getting a better understanding of how the business units link together and collaborate.
+For high-potential leaders, or those early in their careers, you could consider rotational programs.
+This is where employees spend time with different departments, learning a variety of leadership skills and getting a better understanding of how the business units intersect and collaborate.

-You should involve your most visionary leaders in the process of building trainings and experiences.
-They’re the ones most able to articulate where the company should be in 5, 10 or 20 years, and help the next crop of leaders succeed within that framework.
+You should also consider involving your senior leaders in the process of building training and experiences, relying on them to articulate where the company should be in 5, 10, or 20 years, and outlining how leaders succeed within that framework.

-For your current crop of leaders, you could create personal development plans, tailored to the specific qualities they need in their role and their current strengths and weaknesses.
-These plans should facilitate personal growth, not be seen as corrective measures.
+For your current crop of leaders, you might create personal leadership development plans tailored to the specific qualities they need in their role and their current strengths and weaknesses.
+These plans should develop personal growth only, not be seen or used as corrective measures.

 Like any program, you need to measure its effectiveness and the ROI.
 But also remember that for leaders, autonomy and trust are two of the key drivers to job satisfaction.
 So how do you meld the two requirements of trusting leaders and monitoring their progress?

-One way of doing it is having the most respected leaders in the company act as mentors, giving advice and feedback on the progress of more junior leaders.
+One way of doing it is having the leaders in the company act as mentors – giving advice and feedback on the progress of more junior leaders.
 All with the subtext that one day the more junior leader could be a mentor themselves.

-You can also run more regular 360 Feedback surveys to understand how the leader is developing in the eyes of their colleagues.
+You can also leverage 360 feedback to understand how the leader is developing in the eyes of their colleagues.
 Do direct reports notice a difference?
 Do peers recognize emerging leadership qualities?